revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-24. Can we use JPA syntax / annotation in hibernate?
+24.Can we use JPA syntax / annotation in hibernate?
 If not, why and if so, why?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)